nogibjj/Haochong-week7-rust/README.md

-# Haochong-week6-mini-repo
+# Haochong-week7-mini-repo
 [![Tests](https://github.com/nogibjj/Haochong-week7-rust-data-engineering/actions/workflows/tests.yml/badge.svg)](https://github.com/nogibjj/Haochong-week7-rust-data-engineering/actions/workflows/tests.yml)

 [![Clippy](https://github.com/nogibjj/Haochong-week7-rust-data-engineering/actions/workflows/lint.yml/badge.svg)](https://github.com/nogibjj/Haochong-week7-rust-data-engineering/actions/workflows/lint.yml)

 This is a repo template for course 706_Data_Engineering Week 7 Mini Project.
 I choose to finish the Rust lab, so my requirement is little different.
 First of all, I selected the folder `caesar-cipher-cli`.
 Then, I read and run the code in `lib.rs` and `main.rs` to learn what the code is doing and how it makes things happen.
 After that, I came up with an idea to create my own function, `int_to_ascii`, which can transfer a number to the correspond character according to ASCII table as one more processing logic.
-To fulfill the other requirement, I also add a new command line argument `int_to_ascii` to fit my new function and add function `read_input` to accept file format with `.txt` file, and change the format of the output to make more sense.
+To fulfill the other requirement, I also add a new command line argument `int_to_ascii` to fit my new function and add function `read_input` to accept file format input with `.txt` file, and change the format of the output to make more sense.
 I also create `test.rs` to test the functions provided by professor and my own function.
 Finally, I use Action to run `Makefile` provided by professor and got a 100% pass.

 Important file:
 * `Makefile`